Vast-eel/nijuuei-va/README.md

 * Expect a bunch of mismatched lines.
 The matching script I wrote did not take nametags into account to make it easier for me so if multiple characters share a line written the exact same, mistakes are bound to happen.
 Work in progress.

 * Similarly, there are bound to be unvoiced parts, too.
 For example, any lines with PIS (blue text) tags aren't voiced due to syntax differences at the moment.

-* The nighttime part of day 4 (013.ksd) currently has a small desync where you get booted back to the mansion immediately after meeting Aya in the forest.
-You can progress just fine, you just skip an exploration screen or two.

-* Picking anything other than the first choice in Fuurei's dialogue on day 5 (014.ksd) in front of the mansion causes the game to crash.

 ## FAQ
 ### HOW???